Multi-scale Context-aware Network with Transformer for Gait Recognition: Introduction

 \item[$\bullet$] We propose a salient spatial feature learning (SSFL) module to remedy the feature corruption caused by temporal operations.
 SSFL constructs global feature importance maps to select salient spatial features across the whole sequence, which provide high quality spatial clues.

-\item[$\bullet$] Extensive experiments conducted on three datasets, i.e., CASIA-B \cite{yu2006framework}, OU-MVLP \cite{takemura2018multi} and GREW \cite{grew}, demonstrate the state-of-the-art performance of CSTL.
+\item[$\bullet$] Extensive experiments conducted on three datasets, i.e., CASIA-B \cite{yu2006framework}, OU-MVLP \cite{takemura2018multi} and GREW \cite{grew}, demonstrate the state-of-the-art performance of MCAT.
 And further ablation experiments prove the effectiveness of the proposed modules.
-Additional experiments using practical settings reveal the real-world application potentials of CSTL. \end{itemize}
+Additional experiments using practical settings reveal the real-world application potentials of MCAT. \end{itemize}

 A preliminary conference version of this work was published in ICCV-2021 \cite{cstl}.
-We improve this work in three aspects: (1) We extend the adaptive multi-scale feature aggregation from a local way to a local-to-global hierarchical manner, which helps improve recognition performance.
+We make three improvements to this work: (1) We extend the adaptive multi-scale feature aggregation from a local approach to a hierarchical approach that encompasses both local and global scales.
+This modification results in improved recognition performance.
 (2) The former SSFL constructs importance maps on each frame individually, and only generates a group of salient parts.
-Instead, the improved SSFL forms the importance maps in a global view by utilizing the multi-head self-attention mechanism, which is capable of generating more groups of salient spatial parts, thus contributes to enhancing spatial mining capacity.
-(3) We include additional experiments on a recently published large-scale gait dataset in the wild, i.e., GREW \cite{grew}, on which we further validate the effectiveness and robustness of our method.
-And more ablation experiments are conducted on CASIA-B to analyze the contribution of the proposed modules, explore the network design, and study the performances of our method under real-world settings.
+Instead, the improved SSFL forms the importance maps in a global view by utilizing the multi-head self-attention mechanism, which is capable of generating more groups of salient spatial parts, thereby enhancing spatial mining capacity.
+(3) We conduct additional experiments on a recently published large-scale gait dataset captured in the wild, i.e., GREW \cite{grew}, on which we further validate the effectiveness and robustness of our method.
+And more ablation experiments are conducted on CASIA-B to analyze the contribution of the proposed modules, explore the network design, and study the performances of our method in simulated real-world scenarios.

-The rest of the paper is organized as follows.
-Firstly, the Section \ref{related_work} describes the related works.
-Next, the Section. \ref{method} gives the details of the network.
-Afterwards, the Section. \ref{experiments} provides comprehensive experiments and corresponding analysis.
+The rest of this paper is organized as follows.
+Firstly, the Section \ref{related_work} describes the related work.
+Next, the Section. \ref{proposed_method} gives the details of the proposed method.
+Afterwards, the Section. \ref{experiments_and_discussion} provides comprehensive experiments and corresponding analysis.
 Finally, the Section. \ref{conclusion} concludes the paper and present future work.